Anca21/DoctorsOffice-ReactNative/README.md

 the first consulation, and also his/her health progress.
 I have in mind some beautiful charts, but I let you decide.
 So, buddy, maybe it's alot to ask, but that's my dream app.
 Thank you in advance, and hope you enjoy it too!

+For starting the app with Android Studio:

+>npm install
+>react-native run-android